edcarp/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 This exported environment file will however not *consistently* produce environments that are reproducible across Mac OS, Windows, and Linux.
 The reason is, that it may include operating system specific low-level packages which cannot be used by other operating systems.

-If you need an environment file that can produce environments that are reproducible across Mac OS, Windows, and Linux, then you are better off just including those packages into the environment file that your have specifically installed.
+If you need an environment file that can produce environments that are reproducible across Mac OS, Windows, and Linux, then you are better off just including those packages into the environment file that your have specifically installed using the `--from-history` option.

 ~~~
-$ conda env export --name rnaseq-env --from-history --file environment.yml
+$ conda env export --name basic-rnaseq-env --from-history --file environment.yml
 ~~~
 {: .language-bash}